 Who is the presenter?

 A practical attorney from Michalsons.
 We will ensure the attorney is the best person to present the course depending on the type of course, the date, the specific issues and the attendees.
-For example, John Giles sometimes presents on this topic.
+Andrew Weeks or John Giles presents on this topic.
+Andrew is committed to using plain legal language in legal documents and agreements and has been interviewed on national radio on this focus area.
 The plain language bug bit John early and since then he has been obsessed with trying to make all documents plain and simple.
 Both because he sees the benefits that organisations have enjoyed, but also because the law requires it.
 He has fifteen years of experience as a commercial attorney drafting complex legal documents in plain language.
 He has audited many documents and converted many documents to plain language.
 He has been part of an international plain language project for a multi-national vendor.
 He regularly writes on the subject.
 He is especially proud that the King committee decided to use his plain language version of the alternative dispute resolution clause that he suggested.

 How long is it?

 We provide this course in different formats.
-Public and private sessions can last for anything from 45 minutes, half a day or a full day.
-We also provide eCourses that can be done via the Internet at your convenience.
+Webinars are usually about an hour.
+Workshops can last for anything from 45 minutes, half a day or a full day, depending on your requirements.
 We welcome enquiries for more information and details.

 We are happy to hold the event at your venue.
 If you want a personal in-house session at your offices, please contact us for a quote.